The config file

 Color object syntax

 Colors can be defined as a simple list of key-value pairs or as nested objects.
-The nested keys are added to the base color name as modifiers.
+Nested keys are added to the base color name as modifiers.

 module.exports = {